shinesoleil/orderingThird/README.md

 * ###/users/{userId}/orders

-1. return 201 when POST
+1. return 201 when POST order
+e: 3 min
+r: 4 min

 2. create order with name and find by userId and orderId
+e: 15 min
+r:

-3. return 201 when POST with name
+3. return 201 when POST order with name
+e: 8 min
+r:

 4. create order with parameters and find by userId and orderId

-5. return 201 when POST with parameters
+5. return 201 when POST order with parameters

-6. return 500 when POST fails
+6. return 500 when POST order fails

-7. return 200 when GET
+7. return 200 when GET orders

 8. find orders

-9. return a list of orders when GET
+9. return a list of order when GET orders

 * ###/users/{userId}/orders/{orderId}